Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/16-video-indexer.md

-# Analyze Video with Video Analyzer
+# Exercise 2 : Analyze Video with Video Analyzer

+## Lab scenario

 A large proportion of the data created and consumed today is in the format of video. **Azure AI Video Indexer** is an AI-powered service that you can use to index videos and extract insights from them.

 > **Note**: From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
 Without getting limited access approval, recognizing people and celebrities with Video Analyzer for this lab is not available.
 For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Open the cloned folder in Visual Studio Code
++ Task 2: Upload a video to Video Analyzer
++ Task 3: Review video insights
++ Task 4: Search for insights
++ Task 5: Use Video Analyzer widgets
++ Task 6: Use the Video Analyzer REST API
++ Task 6.1 : Get your API details
++ Task 7: Use the REST API

-## Open the cloned folder in Visual Studio Code.
+## Task 1: Open the cloned folder in Visual Studio Code

 1. Start Visual Studio Code (the program icon is pinned to the bottom taskbar).